 Try a new recipe

 There are so many quick and easy foods you can make or bake using ingredients you already have at home.
 But, if you’re feeling adventurous and want to really try your hand at something difficult, go for it!
 Try making your favourite dish from that restaurant you like, it’s not like you can go and get it now.
 Get on a recipe site or throw on a cooking channel and find new techniques to amplify your chef skills.
-I’ve baked cookie, made beef stroganoff, kimchi jjigae, but my favpurite was a garlic soy shrimp pasta with lobster tail… mmm.
+I’ve baked cookie, made beef stroganoff, kimchi jjigae, but my favourite was a garlic soy shrimp pasta with lobster tail… mmm.

 Do some yoga or meditate